actualbudget/docs/docs/contributing/writing-docs.md

 > and another
 ```

+## Naming Standards

+### For documents

+* Filenames should be self-explanatory and reflect the title of the file.
+* A longer filename is preferred over a shorter one.
+* Folder names must reflect the naming in the sidebar.

+### For images

+* Images must be placed in the `/static/img/` folder.
+* Except for logos and such, all images related to the documentation must be placed in a folder corresponding to where the document is stored.
+Let's say you want to add an image to a document in the `/docs/budgeting/` folder - the corresponding images must be stored in the `/static/img/budgeting/` folder.
+* Image names must be prefixed to correspond with the document they primarily belong to.
+Let's say you are adding an image to the `/docs/budgeting/categories.md` file, then all image names need to be prefixed with `categories-`.
+* For regularly used images, these can be put into `/static/img/elements/`, inside it's own folders.
+Let's say you want to store images related to the sidebar; then all _sidebar_ images need to be placed in `/static/images/elements/sidebar/`.
+We have decided to do it this way to minimize the workload for adding images and updating easier.

 ## Using Images

 Using images improves documentation.
 It is easier for people who read documentation to see what is